-- Bring cherries, water and sugar to a boil,
+- Bring cherries, water, and sugar to a boil,

 - Simmer for 2 minutes giving the cherries a chance to soften and the flavor to release.

-- Strain syrup in a find strainer pressing the cherries though leaving just the skin on the cherries to discard.
+- Strain syrup in a fine strainer pressing the cherries though leaving just the skin on the cherries to discard.